vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 This means the NKO is receiving both the horizontal and vertical polarisation components of the arriving wave at the same time.
 It does not switch between them.
 It does not select the stronger one.
 It combines them, passively, at the feedpoint.
 The receiver sees a vector sum of both.

+The mere presence of both horizontal and vertical components does not by itself prove a useful diversity effect.
+Their relative phase also matters, because the resultant field may be tilted or elliptical in ways that help, do little, or occasionally hurt.

 In practical terms: when Faraday rotation has shifted the arriving signal's polarisation away from horizontal, the NKO's vertical component is still responding to it.
 When the horizontal component is in a polarisation fade, the vertical component is not in the same fade — because polarisation fading is, by definition, polarisation-dependent.
 The two components fade independently, and their combination at the feedpoint produces a more consistent composite signal than either alone.

 This is not true two-channel diversity in the classical communications sense.
 It is better described as a single-antenna, mixed-polarisation or diversity-like response whose practical benefit, if present, is likely to be smaller and more conditional than that of a dedicated dual-channel diversity system.